Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: Acknowledgments

 \section{\bf Acknowledgments}

-We would like to thank Chi-Ming Chang, Sunjin Choi, Alfredo Gonz\'alez Lezcano, Matthew Heydeman, Gustavo Joaqu\'in Turiaci, and Nathan Seiberg for the discussions.
+We would like to thank Arash Arabi Ardehali, Chi-Ming Chang, Sunjin Choi, Alfredo Gonz\'alez Lezcano, Junho Hong, Matthew Heydeman, Gustavo Joaqu\'in Turiaci, and Nathan Seiberg for the discussions.
 The work of A.A. and A.S. has been supported in part by the Italian Ministero dell'Istruzione, Universit\`a e Ricerca (MIUR), in part by Istituto Nazionale di Fisica Nucleare (INFN) through the “Gauge Theories, Strings, Supergravity” (GSS) research project and in part by MIUR-PRIN contract 2017CC72MK-003.
-J.N. was supported in part by the NSFC under grant No. 12147103.
-L.P.Z. is partially supported by the U.S. Department of Energy under grant DE-SC0007859; he also acknowledges support from an IBM Einstein Fellowship at the Institute for Advanced Study.
+J.N. was supported in part by the NSFC under grants No.~12375067 and No.~12147103.
+L.P.Z. is partially supported by the U.S. Department of Energy under grant DE-SC0007859; he also acknowledges support from an IBM Einstein Fellowship at the Institute for Advanced Study during 2022/2023.
 A.A. and A.S. are thankful to ICTP for warm hospitality in Trieste, in the framework of {\it giornate-persona ICTP-INFN}, during the initial stages of this collaboration.